Create and Implement Web Applications

 Commercial Web Hosting Account and Domain

-You will continue using Siteground which you used in the Introduction to Web Design course.
+You will continue using the account you set up in the Introduction to Web Design course.

 We will be coding on Cloud9, a professional grade coding environment, so you will need to open up an account.
 The course will guide you how to do this as we get to that point in the lessons.